BUYING / SELLING or RENTING a real estate in France can be tricky

 - Buying property in France that needs refurbishing

-- Real estate Latent Defects (vice caché)
+- Real estate Latent Defects (hidden defects)

 - Can I terminate the lease ?

-LEASE BACK INVESTMENTS in FRANCE
+LEASE BACK INVESTMENTS IN FRANCE ARE COMPLICATED

 - Termination of a Commercial Lease due to unpaid rents